TJKoury/hoge_stuff/README.md

 ## A few benefits of using a token for app development

-- Add cryptographically secure app utility without a centralized database to track keys / addresses
+- Add cryptographically secure utility without a centralized database to track keys / addresses
-- Allows an app to identify/interact with user accounts without needing personal information
+- Allows for identifying/interacting with user accounts, without needing personal information
-- Enable app features for users holding a certain amount of a token, or for a certain amount of time
+- Enable features for users based on token usage (i.e., holding a certain amount, or for an amount of time)
 - Track interactions with other addresses / smart contracts, create innate relational data models
 - Use tokens as in-app rewards / payment